AlexPullen91/True-or-False/README.md

 * *"As a competitive player I expect to be able to log my scores and compare them with those of others"*
 * *"As a user I expect real time feedback to my input when I interact with the site"*
 * *"As a user I expect to be able to play multiple times with a refreshed set of questions each time"*
-* *"As a user I expect to have the option to leave a game in the middle"*
 * *"As a user I expect to have the option to play again immediately when I finish"*

 ---